Happy New Year to you all.

 Mature Wisteria can be a beast to deal with in summer.
 It can be extremely difficult to see and access all of the tendrils that you will need to remove as part of your summer wisteria pruning regime.

 Now the leaves have fallen and you can see clearly remove any unwanted growth you might have missed.
-Prune your earlier summer pruning points back to just three to five buds on each ‘spur’.
+Prune your earlier summer pruning points back to just two or three buds on each ‘spur’.
 Fewer buds per spur, in theory, concentrates the plants energies into those fewer buds and thus gives bigger and better flowers in spring.

 Undertake any necessary tying in adjustments whilst you are at it to make sure the plant is trained, secure and storm proof.
 Tie in any tendrils you do wish to keep and train into the structure.

 If you are inexperienced or need help with wisteria training and pruning, please get in touch here.

 Optimum time for pruning is now.
 Pruning later in winter runs the risk of the vine bleeding sap, as it begins to rise.